 - Labdoor: Labdoor specifically tests dietary supplements, and rather than award a certification, it gives a letter grade.
-Among fish oils tested by Labdoor, we cut any that didn’t earn at least a B- on a scale from A to F straight out of the gate.
+Among fish oils tested by Labdoor, we cut any that didn’t earn at least a rating of 70 or better on a scale from 1 to 100 straight out of the gate.

 - The International Fish Oil Standards (IFOS) Program: Based in Canada, IFOS is the only third-party certification program dedicated specifically to fish oil.
 Products that pass inspection by IFOS get its “5-Star Rating.”

 - Another third-party lab.
 Though the four programs above are the best known in the fish oil industry, if a manufacturer wants to show that its product is up to snuff, it can also have its product tested by another third-party lab and display the results on its website in what is called a “certificate of analysis.”
 Here’s one great example from Nordic Naturals.